Saint-Fiacre, Seine-et-Marne

 Saint-Fiacre ([sɛ̃ fjakʁ]) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.

 It is named after Saint Fiacre who built a hospice for travelers at the end of the 6th century in what is now Saint-Fiacre, Seine-et-Marne.
 He is still revered as the patron saint of Saint-Fiacre.

-In the late medieval song "Le Roy Engloys", Saint-Fiacre en Brie, Brie being the region the town is located in, is mentioned as the place where the English King Henry V died.
+In the late medieval song Le Roy Engloys, Saint-Fiacre en Brie, Brie being the region the town is located in, is mentioned as the place where the English king Henry V died.
 This is incorrect, however, as the king died at Vincennes.
+The error can be explained by the fact that the song was written a century later.